In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

 The part of a coffee maker that gathers the most coffee oils, grinds, and unpleasant stale flavours is the group head.

 It's as simple as that: a clean machine equals delicious espresso.
-To clean the group head on a regular basis and to remove old coffee particles, you can invest in a stiff coffee machine cleaning brush.
+To clean the group head regularly and remove old coffee particles, invest in a stiff coffee machine cleaning brush.

-You can also save a few quids and just use your bristly old toothbrush!
+You can also save a few quid and just use your bristly old toothbrush!
 Place the empty cleaning disc in the portafilter and secure it to the group head.

-To pressurise the basket, press the single shot button.
-Repeat this at least thrice for about 20-30 seconds each time to remove any remaining coffee oils or grinds.
+To pressurise the basket, press the single-shot button.
+Repeat this at least 3 times, each for about 20-30 seconds, to remove any remaining coffee oils or grinds.

 Portafilter Handle Cleaning